Huang-Hau-Shuan/Orbital25/milestone2.md

   1. Fixed duplicated / missing event system in unity
   1. Fixed incorrect teleportation when getting on / off bus
   1. Fixed an incorrect bus stop position on K line
-  1. Fixed sometimes player can open the same app when it was already openned
+  1. Fixed sometimes player can open the same app when it was already opened
-  1. Fixed on some cases task completion updates does not sync with every components
+  1. Fixed on some cases task completion updates does not sync with every component
   1. Temporarily patched some task might not starting when it should
   1. Fixed bugs on dragging app window, though it is still buggy when two external websites are open
   1. Fixed when renderer components failed to import utility functions and types.
 Now we separate a `safeUtils.ts` for them